mcu-tools/mcuboot/docs/design.md

 This algorithm is designed so that the higher sector of the primary slot is used only for allowing sectors to move up.
-Therefore the most memory-size-effective slot layout is when the primary slot is exactly one sector larger than the secondary slot, although same-sized slots are allowed as well.
+Therefore the most memory-size-effective slot layout is when the primary slot is larger than the secondary slot by exactly one sector plus the size of the swap status area, rounded up to the total size of the sectors it occupies, although same-sized slots are allowed as well.
 The algorithm is limited to support sectors of the same sector layout.
 All slot's sectors should be of the same size.